MicrosoftDocs/edge-developer/microsoft-edge/performance-analysis.md

 ---
-description: Use F12 developer tools to analyze general performance of websites.
+description: Use F12 developer tools to analyze the general performance of websites.
-title: Performance analysis
+title: Performance analysis - Microsoft Edge Development
 author: erikadoyle
 ---